lighterland/a_whatsapp_group_analysis/README.md

 https://medium.com/@barklight/cracking-the-conversation-973839be5b88

 ## Data
-The chat data used in this analysis is contained in `whatsapp_chat.txt`
+The chat data used in this analysis is `whatsapp_chat.txt`
 > Please note that the message has been encrypted for privacy reasons.

 ## Lexicon